Atari DOS: DOS XE

 DOS XE supported the double-density and double-sided capabilities of the Atari XF551 drive, as well as its burst I/O. DOS XE used a new disk format which was incompatible with DOS 2.0S and DOS 2.5, requiring a separate utility for reading older 2.0 files.
 It also required bank-switched RAM, so it did not run on the 400/800 machines.
 It supported date-stamping of files and sub-directories.

-DOS XE was the last DOS made by Atari for the Atari 8-bit family.
+DOS XE was the last DOS made by Atari for the Atari 8-bit computers.

 Third-party DOS programs

 Many of these DOSes were released by manufacturers of third-party drives, anyone who made drive modifications, or anyone who was dissatisfied with the available DOSes.
 Often, these DOSes could read disks in higher densities, and could set the drive to read disks faster (using Warp Speed or Ultra-Speed techniques).
 Most of these DOSes (except SpartaDOS) were DOS 2.0 compatible.